superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Experimental Analysis/Experimental Analysis.md

 Further investigation is required to determine the cause of the high inaccuracy present in the low breathing ranges.
 However, the data has a correlation between the actual breathing rate and the measured breathing rate and is able to detect the lack of a breathing rate.
 This implies the device has a causal relationship between the actual and measured breathing rates.
 A potential reason for the device's incapability at detecting lower breathing rates is that motion that slow will have a low magnitude, likely lower than what the device is programmed to detect.
 After the high inaccuracy is investigated and a solution implemented, the experiment needs to be conducted again.

+### Video Experiment

+The video latency experiment was designed to measure transmission delay at different distances using WebRTC technology.
+The getStats function was used to collect latency data directly from the WebRTC connection, giving real-time information about network performance.
+The experiment included several distance points, from very close to about 110 feet, to see how distance affects video delay.
+This setup made it possible to compare how latency changed as the devices were moved farther apart.
+The results were shown in a graph that displayed the connection between distance and latency.
+The testing was done indoors, with relatively short distances and few obstacles.

+### Expectation
+The expected results were that latency would increase slightly as the distance between devices grew.
+Since the distances tested were relatively short and WebRTC is designed for low-latency communication, the latency was not expected to go over one second.
+At shorter distances, the latency was expected to stay mostly consistent, with only small changes as the distance reached up to 110 feet.